 Fun fact: “Lego” was derived from the Danish phrase leg godt, which means “play well”.

-In this analysis, let's explore the colors of the bricks and the different parts and themes of the sets.
+In this quick analysis, let's explore the brick colors and the parts & themes of the sets.

 About the Data

-A comprehensive database of lego blocks is provided by Rebrickable.
-The data is available as csv files and the schema is shown below.
+A comprehensive database of lego blocks over the years is provided by Rebrickable.
+The data is available as csv files.
+The following schema gives us a sense of the available data.

-How many distinct colors of bricks are available?
+But, how many distinct colors of bricks exactly are available?

 colors data has a column named